smogpill/HDK/body/skin/retinoids.md

 - Seems to be unsure if it does not age the skin long term [2][3][4]
 - Can damage glands leading to dry eyes [5][6]
+- Not to be applied on the same day as AHA (source is Dr Brad Standfield's discord).

 # References